msnijder30/JKik/README.md

 # JKik
 ---
-A complete easy to use wrapper for the kik api.
+A complete easy to use java wrapper for the kik api.

 ###The basics
 ```